michaelbruce/arch-configuration/README.md

 - Set the root password with `passwd`
 - Set the default user password (named hades) with `passwd hades`
 - Use `startx` to boot into fluxbox, a window manager GUI

+### Use

+pacaur can get packages from AUR

+### Arch tips

+remove a package and others that depend on them with pacman -Rc